k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak to Valley of the Dead bones files
 - Fix: don't allow non-artifact sacrifice gifts to spawn with erosion
 - Prevent certain items from random erosion
+- Fix: monsters could jump into poly traps when trapped